Motion simulation of radio-labeled cells in whole-body positron emission tomography: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{ell imaging} and tracking is a subject of active research gathering great interest in the medical and biomedical science community.
-Non-invasive imaging techniques using fluorescent or luminescent markers in optical imaging (OI), iron oxide particles in magnetic resonance imaging (MRI), or radio-labelled tracers in single photon emission computed tomography (SPECT) and positron emission tomography (PET) have been frequently used in preclinical studies to permit in vivo visualization of living cells \cite{Kircher2011}.
-For human application, MRI, PET and SPECT are the most promising tools as they provide either high spatial resolution (MRI) or excellent whole-body sensitivity (PET, SPECT).
-Of these imaging modalities, PET has become of special interest following labelled immune cells in the context of stem cell imaging and cell-based therapies \cite{Ponomarev2017}.
+\IEEEPARstart{C}{ell imaging} and tracking are subjects of active research gathering great interest in the medical and biomedical science community.
+Non-invasive imaging techniques using fluorescent or luminescent markers in optical imaging (OI), iron oxide particles in magnetic resonance imaging (MRI), or radio-labeled tracers in single photon emission computed tomography (SPECT) and positron emission tomography (PET) have been frequently used in preclinical studies to permit in vivo visualization of living cells \cite{Kircher2011}.
+For human application, MRI, PET, and SPECT are the most promising tools as they provide either high spatial resolution (MRI) or excellent whole-body sensitivity (PET, SPECT).
+Of these imaging modalities, PET has become of special interest following labeled immune cells in the context of stem cell imaging and cell-based therapies \cite{Ponomarev2017}.

-PET is particularly advantageous because it combines exceptional sensitivity with the possibility of whole-body coverage which has been further advanced in recent years by the design of large-body PET systems with extended coverage of the axial field-of-view in the range of 1 to 2 meters, improved time-of-flight capabilities and excellent system sensitivities \cite{Cherry2018}.
-Using either long-lived isotopes or reporter genes, immunoPET has great potential to identify biomarkers allowing to treat patients based on their most likely response to a dedicated immunotherapy \cite{Friberger2023, Jung2019, Melendez2023}.
+PET is particularly advantageous because it combines exceptional sensitivity with the possibility of whole-body coverage, which has been further advanced in recent years by the design of large-field-of-view (LAFOV) PET systems with extended coverage of the axial field-of-view in the range of 1 to 2 meters, improved time-of-flight capabilities and excellent system sensitivities \cite{Cherry2018}.
+Using either long-lived isotopes or reporter genes, immunoPET has great potential to identify biomarkers allowing patients to be treated based on their most likely response to a dedicated immunotherapy \cite{Friberger2023, Jung2019, Melendez2023}.

-Following the idea of PET-based particle tracking developed originally for technical applications, the outstanding sensitivity of PET was recently used to track radio-labeled singular cells \cite{Hampel2022, Ouyang2016a, Ghosh2023, Nguyen2024}.
-In this context, a new image reconstruction algorithm for PET was introduced by our group using an optimal transport based regularization technique \cite{Schmitzer2019_OptimalTransport} showing great potential for tracking single and multiple radio-labeled cells within a human body scenario.